cristianexer/ben10_omnitrix_apple_watch/README.md

-## Omnitrix App for Apple Watch (tested on Apple Watch 3)
+# Omnitrix Application for Apple Watch (Tested on Apple Watch 3)

+The Omnitrix app for Apple Watch, meticulously tested on Apple Watch 3, offers a unique experience inspired by the iconic Ben 10 series.

+**Key Features:**
-The apple plays some sounds effects from Ben 10
+- The application incorporates immersive sound effects from the Ben 10 universe, enhancing user engagement.

-You can use the crown to pick up an alien and tap to see the unmasked alien
+- Utilize the Apple Watch crown to navigate and select different aliens, and tap to reveal the unmasked form of the chosen alien.

 ![Omnitrix](./markdown_images/omni.png)

 ![Home](./markdown_images/home.png)

+**Functionality:**
-### It works independent of the iPhone, but you need a paired device to build the project
+- The app operates independently of the iPhone, providing a seamless and standalone experience on the Apple Watch.
+However, a paired device is required for project building.

-### You can alos find the python scritps for image crawling and image formating (the messy version)
+- Python scripts for image crawling and formatting are available in the project repository, catering to users interested in exploring the technical aspects of the application.

+# Disclaimer
-# This project was just for fun, I do not have any copyright or license for the (aliens and sound effects)images and the sound.

-However you can use the diamond shape and the main omnitrix.
+This project, crafted for recreational purposes, does not possess any copyright or licensing for the images and sound effects derived from the Ben 10 series.
+Users are encouraged to leverage the diamond shape and the central Omnitrix design for their own creative endeavors.

-## You can use everything you want from this project
+**Usage Permissions:**
+- All components of this project, excluding copyrighted materials, are open for unrestricted use.
+Feel free to incorporate any elements into your own projects while respecting intellectual property rights.

+Effort vs Gain Perspective: **This project serves as a creative outlet without infringing on copyright, allowing users to explore and enjoy the world of Ben 10 on their Apple Watch.
+Maximize value by leveraging available resources responsibly.**